janick/ArloDownload/README.md

 ArloDownload

-Automatically download new video recordings from Arlo
+Automatically download new video recordings from Arlo to local file or Dropbox.
+Optionally concatenate videos that are close in time.

 Video files are backed up under the following pathname: